-ered by the tracker provides a track.
-By default, a track is assumed to be reconstructed with 90% probability if its transverse momentum p_T is higher than 0.9 GeV/c and if its pseudorapidity $|\eta| \le 2.5$ [i].
+Every stable charged particle with a transverse momentum above some threshold and lying inside the detector volume covered by the tracker provides a track.
+By default, a track is assumed to be reconstructed with 90% probability if its transverse momentum $p_T$ is higher than 0.9 GeV/c and if its pseudorapidity $|\eta| \le 2.5$ [i].
 This reconstruction efficiency is assumed to be uniform and independent of the particle type.
-No smearing is currently applied on track parameters.
-For each track, the positions at vertex (η, φ) and at the entry point in the calorimeter layers $(\eta, \phi){calo}$ are available while the helix parameters of tracks, especially the impact parameters are not.
+The momentum of tracks undergoes an intrinsic smearing, corresponding to the experiment capabilities for given particles.
+No further smearing is currently applied on track parameters.
+For each track, the positions at vertex $(\eta, \phi)$ and at the entry point in the calorimeter layers $(\eta, \phi){calo}$ are available while the helix parameters of tracks, especially the impact parameters are not.